Sbotga/info/en/COMMANDS.md

 - `/song jacket <song>` - View the jacket of a specified song.
     - `<song>`: What song to view the jacket of.
       - Mandatory.
+- `/song skillorder <song>` - View the skill activation order of a specified song.
+    - `<song>`: What song to view the skill activation order of.
+      - Mandatory.
 > [!NOTE]
 > We do not support defining custom per-user aliases.
 Use these aliases anywhere in the bot that needs a song.
 Aliases are accepted in guessing, and all song parameters.
 - `/song aliases <song>` - View defined aliases of a specified song.
     - `<song>`: What song to view aliases of.
+      - Mandatory.
+### Character Information Commands
+- `/character info <character>` - View information about a specified PJSK character.
+    - `<character>`: What character to view information on.
+      - Mandatory.
+> [!IMPORTANT]
+> The `<card>` parameter is a search bar!
+We support searching by rarity, attribute, character, and card name!
+>
+> For example, searching `3* cute haruka` will provide a list of autocompletes, all of which are [Cute] 3☆ Haruka Kiritani.
+- `/character card <card>` - View information about a specified PJSK card.
+    - `<card>`: What card to view information on.
       - Mandatory.
 ### Other Information Commands
 - `/profile [user_id] [region]`